 A: That depends on the year of your car and type of key you had.

 The VIN allows the dealer or an automotive locksmith the option to access the key code on file, i.e. to cut you a replacement key by code which makes the process very fast and easy.
 There are however two things to consider:

 - For vehicles older than 10 years: Chrysler dealers don’t keep a record for vehicles older than 10 years.
 Therefore, an automotive locksmith is your only option to get a replacement key.

 - For vehicles equipped with a transponder system and/or remote/ intelligent key/ fob key: Codes are available.
 However, programming is necessary and therefore you will have to either tow the car to the dealer or have an automotive locksmith come and program the key on site.

 Q: My 2010 Chrysler Town and Country ignition key won’t turn, what is the reason and how can I get a new key made?

 A: There may be a few reasons why the ignition key won’t turn.
-Worn out key, stuck ignition or broken wafers.
-An automotive locksmith for Chrysler cars can determine the reason site as well as the solution.
+Worn out key, stuck, rusted ignition or broken wafers.
+An automotive locksmith for Chrysler cars can determine the reason on site and solution.
 We can help you with that.